 Certain other controls, policies and procedures which are mentioned elsewhere in this Conflicts and Compliance Manual also include internal controls relating (sometimes indirectly) to conflicts of interest, as well as other aspects of regulatory expectations.
-This includes, for example, internal controls around prohibited acts and practices (Rule 17g-6), Proxy business unit procedures, and certain Ratings group functional procedures which are discussed in various places within this Conflicts and Compliance.
+This includes, for example, internal controls around prohibited acts and practices (Rule 17g-6), Proxy business unit procedures, and certain Ratings group functional procedures which are discussed in various places within this Conflicts and Compliance Manual (see the Table of Contents and/or the Index for additional information).